Filter by Category:

 - Create a different board for each of the topics your class is researching.
 Teachers and students can together pin relevant articles, images, and videos.

 - Students can create a board as a high-tech “visual aid” for a class presentation, speech, or assignment.

-- Students can maintain a digital bibliography of websites, blogs, and other digitial resources that were part of their researched information.
+- Students can maintain a digital bibliography of websites, blogs, and other digital resources that were part of their researched information.

 If you have utilized Pinterest in another unique way, we’d love to hear about it!
+Click on the Give us your feedback below and tell us about it.
 Happy pinning!